IgniteUI/igniteui-docfx/jp/components/linear_progress.md

 ...
 ```

-And do not forget to firts import `IgxTextAlign` in your component.
+And do not forget to first import `IgxTextAlign` in your component.

 ```typescript
 import { ..., IgxTextAlign } from "igniteui-angular/main";